 The Rationale for the Singapore Kindness Movement logo

 The two strokes and ovals of the Singapore Kindness Movement logo depict two people – one who does an act of kindness and the other who receives it.
 The freehand strokes combine to form a heart.
-In it, red symbolises love for your fellow man and green represents caring for the environment, tolerance, creativity and consideration.
+In it, red symbolises love for our fellow man and green represents caring for the environment, tolerance, creativity and consideration.

 Since March 2001, the National Courtesy Campaign, which was originally launched in 1979, was incorporated into the Singapore Kindness Movement.
 Indeed, courtesy is the simplest form of kindness, and both courtesy and kindness are underpinned by sincerity – kindness comes from the heart, and courtesy forms the action, the outward expression of kindness.

 Singa the Lion, the familiar icon for courtesy that most Singaporeans grew up with, is placed together with the kindness heart, bringing courtesy and kindness together to foster a more gracious society.
 He holds up a yellow gerbera daisy, which is a symbol of appreciation that has become synonymous with the notion of kindness in Singapore and with the Singapore Kindness Movement.